 BSN to DNP Program Admissions Criteria

-- Baccalaureate degree in Nursing from an accredited university or college nursing program accredited by the National League for Nursing or the Commission on Collegiate Nursing Education.
+- Baccalaureate degree in Nursing from an accredited university or college nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

 - Cumulative 3.0 GPA in the baccalaureate program is required.

 - Two letters of recommendation from academic and professional references in which one of whom holds a doctorate (guidelines below).

 - Statement of the applicant's goals for the DNP degree of no more than 500 words.